cooervo/kubernetes-examples/README.md

 Extras
 - create Artifact Repository via terraform
+- create Compute engine disk via terraform if needed for PersistentVolumes
 - connect to a database
 - connect via authorized networks only
 - how to manage secrets?